A TRIAL – after The Enemy of the People

 “Truth is over.
 That’s what scares me the most.
 It’s over.
 There are no more facts—only versions.
 And when truth loses its value, then this entire room—and everything it represents—becomes a performance.”

-Moving between reality and fiction, between himself and his character Thomas Stockmann, Wagner Moura begins, before the audience, what will become his final defense.
-This shifting boundary between reality and fiction, actor and character, and the construction of a living dramaturgy—partly created with the participation of the audience—runs throughout the play.
+Wagner Moura navigates the space between reality and fiction, between himself and his character, Thomas Stockmann.
+This boundary between reality and fiction, between actor and character, and the creation of a living dramaturgy—which is partly shaped by the audience’s participation—permeates the entire play.

-The three actors—Wagner Moura, Julia Bernat, and Danilo Grangheia—work in complete harmony with the theatrical research of Christiane Jatahy, where the fine line between acting and performance is constantly blurred.
-It becomes impossible to tell when they are improvising and when they are acting.
+The three actors – Wagner Moura, Julia Bernat and Danilo Grangheia – work in complete harmony with the director, Christiane Jatahy’s, exploration of language, in which the fine line between acting and performance is constantly blurred, making it impossible to tell when they are improvising and when they are actually acting.

 A project by Christiane Jatahy and Wagner Moura